TencentBlueKing/BKDocs/EN/PaaS/1.5/UserGuide/UserCase/PaaS3/LesscodeDeployment.md

-# How to Deploy the BlueKing Visual Development Platform
+# How to Deploy the BlueKing Lesscode Development Platform

-The BlueKing Visual Development Platform is deployed on the PaaS3.0 Developer Center as an S-mart APP, with the APP ID being: bk_lesscode.
+The BlueKing Lesscode Development Platform is deployed on the PaaS3.0 Developer Center as an S-mart APP, with the APP ID being: bk_lesscode.

 ### Create an Application